-Data users should be aware of the following special characteristics of the CCD Local Education Agency Dropout and Completion Public-Use Data File: School Year 2005-06.
+Data users should be aware of the following special characteristics of the CCD Local Education Agency Dropout and Completion Public-Use Data File: School Year 2006-07.

 - 1. The reported data were examined to identify any instance in which the identity of an individual dropout might be disclosed.
 To protect against the possibility of disclosure, data in some cells have been suppressed.
 See "Precautions to prevent disclosure of individuals who drop out of school" (in section II.E above) for more information. - 2.
 Unless confirmed as accurate by the state CCD coordinator, reports of zero dropouts for any LEA enrolling 400 or more students in grade 9-12 were changed to missing (-1). - 3.
+Unless confirmed as accurate by the state CCD coordinator, reports of zero diploma recipients for any LEA enrolling 20 or more students in grade 12 were changed to missing (-1). - 4.
 This file does not include imputation flags.
 The data values indicate when data were adjusted.

 III.
-User Guidelines for Processing the CCD Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2005-06
+User Guidelines for Processing the CCD Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2006-07